Sara-Tucker/c-sharp-notes/aspnet-mvc/basics-temp.md

 These classes have properties and methods which represent the application state and rules.
 They are not tied to the user interface, meaning they could be used the same for a desktop or mobile app.

+ViewModel:
+A Model specifically built for a View.
+It contains the data for that View.

 Controller:
 Responsible for handing a HTTP request.
 The methods of a Controller are called Actions.